Fifty-three blindfolded bodies found in Iraq as political leaders bicker

 BARZANI FLAYS MALIKI

-Sunnis have backed the Islamic State's offensive because of the widespread view that they have been oppressed under Maliki's government.
+Sunnis have backed the Islamic State's offensive because of the widespread view that they have been oppressed under the Shi'ite-led government of Prime Minister Nuri al-Maliki.

 The United States and other countries have called for politicians to set up a more inclusive government in Baghdad following a parliamentary election in April.
 But the new legislature has so far failed to agree on leadership for the country, leaving Maliki in power as a caretaker.